sartak/advent-of-code/2023/README.md

 # Day 11

 Not too bad on either part.
 While reading through I was very concerned I'd have to reify an actual graph and run Dijkstra's on it, but no, summing all pairs paths was just `abs(y1 - y0) + abs(x1 - x0)`.
 I also was happy that storing coordinates in a HashMap was the way to go (with the value being star index to dedupe paths).
 I was slightly punished for actually reshaping the map in part 1, but sometimes that's just the hand you're dealt.
-Luckily part 2 was amenable to iterating over all each row and column.
+Luckily part 2 was amenable to iterating over each row and column.

 # Day 12